MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 12. Click **Save**.

-13. Your environment may take a few minutes to provision.
+13. Your environment will take a few moments to be created.
+We will refer to this environment as your Bellows College environment throughout the duration of this course.
 You can click the **Refresh** button to refresh the list.
 When the environment is provisioned, the **State** will change to Ready.

 14. If you did not previously create your database, select your environment and click **Create my database**.
 Otherwise, skip this step.